Salar de Arizaro

 The dry lakebeds and yardangs in Salar de Arizaro, imaged by NASA's Earth Observing-1 satellite.
 In the upper left corner, small rounded bumps in the landscape are yardangs, dusty hills formed when soft rocks are weathered and abraded by winds.
 The yardangs are aligned precisely with the northwesterly winds.
 On the right, bulbous hills have sharps edges, a formation typical of salt weathering around the base.
 During salt weathering, rocks are eroded by repeated salt crystal growth.
 The eroded material has been blown away by the strong winds of the high desert, leaving the sharp edge.

-Salar de Arizaro ("Arizaro" comes from Atacameno haâri "crow", "condor" and ara, aro, "accommodation", "place where something is common".) is a large salt flat of the Andes in north-western Argentina.
+Salar de Arizaro ("Arizaro" comes from Atacameno haâri "crow" in the sense of "condor" and ara, aro, "accommodation", "place where something is common".) is a large salt flat of the Andes in north-western Argentina.

 It is located between the villages of Tolar Grande and Caipe, near Mina La Casualidad, in Los Andes Department, Salta Province.